foody14/Calculator_html/README.md

 Calculator_html
+version: 1.1.0

-This is a calculator program use html and javascript language
+This is a calculator program use html and javascript language It is still developed to be a better one.

+credit for Muhammad Mahfud (@foody14)